Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `grep -v bin /etc/passwd` to display all the lines in the file /etc/passwd that do not contain the pattern bin

 Use `grep -i ^[a-z] /etc/ssh/sshd_config` to display all lines of the file /etc/ssh/sshd_config starting with a letter

+Use `tr "AC" "Ze" to replace all characters A and c from input to Z and e respectively.